 What Is Relational Trauma?

-Relational trauma refers to emotional and psychological wounds that occur in the context of close, interpersonal relationships—especially those that are supposed to be safe and supportive, like with parents, caregivers, partners, or close friends.
+Relational trauma refers to emotional and psychological wounds that occur in the context of close relationships, especially those that are supposed to be safe and supportive, like with parents, caregivers, siblings, partners, and close friends.
+Trauma can be about something that happened but shouldn’t have, or something that did not happen but it should have.

 Key Characteristics: